LibertyAces/BitSwanPump/doc/declarative.md

 ```
 !DATETIME.PARSE
-value: <... of datetime, int or float>
+what: <... of datetime, int or float>
 format: <...>
 timezone: Europe/Prague
 flags: Y
 ```

-The date/time is specified by `value`, which by default is current UTC time.
+The date/time is specified by `what`.

 `int` or `float` values are considered as a UNIX timestamps.

 Format example: "%Y-%m-%d %H:%M:%S"